Judah ben Tabbai

 Judah ben Tabbai (יהודה בן טבאי Yehuda ben Tabbai) was a Pharisee scholar, av beit din of the Sanhedrin, and one of "the Pairs" (zugot) of Jewish leaders who lived in the first century BCE.

-Judah ben Tabbai was associated by some medieval writers with what later came to be known as Karaite Judaism.
+He lived approximately from 120 BCE to 50 BCE.

 Av beit din of the Sanhedrin

 To escape Alexander Jannaeus's persecution of the Pharisees, Judah ben Tabbai, who was already a prominent Pharisee scholar, fled to Alexandria.
 After Jannaeus's death in 76 BCE, Salome Alexandra became queen of Judea.
 The Pharisees now became not only a tolerated section of the community, but actually the ruling class.
 Salome Alexandra installed as high priest her eldest son, Hyrcanus II, a man who was wholly supportive of the Pharisees and the Sanhedrin was reorganized according to their wishes.

 As part of the reorganization, Salome appointed her brother Simeon ben Shetach as prince (nasi) of the Sanhedrin.
 Simeon ben Shetach wrote a flattering letter to Judah ben Tabbai, who was still in Alexandria, inviting him to return to Jerusalem to become the Av beit din of the Sanhedrin.